How to Hide Programs Installed in Windows 10

 When you install an application on your computer, Windows 10 displays it in the Programs and Features section in the Control Panel and the Apps & Features section in Settings.

-Some Windows users do not want anyone to know what programs they are using, especially if the system is shared with other users.
+Some Windows users do not want anyone to know which programs they use, especially if the system is shared with other users.
 His article will introduce three valuable solutions for hiding your installed desktop applications from other system users.

-Windows 10 does not provide a direct way to hide installed programs from the control panel and Windows settings, But this can be done by changing the Group Policy Editor.
+Windows 10 does not provide a direct way to hide installed programs in the Control Panel or Windows settings, but you can do so by using the Group Policy Editor.

 Also, if you are uncomfortable using these two editors, you can use the Hide From Uninstall List program to hide all your installed programs.